COSD-PANDA/datasd_council_report_2017/main/stars.md

 * Performance and Analytics
 * Planning
 * Public Utilities
-* Transportation and Storm Water.
+* Transportation and Storm Water